dwjohnston/interview-questions/questions_to_ask_candiates.md

 ### 2. Say we had a magic wand, in what context (tooling, processes, people around you) would you be happiest, and do your most effective work?

+This is a good question perhaps for the end of the interview, or just before you geting into the technical stuff.
+The purpose of it is to get a picture of what _they want_ in a role, and you can place them accordingly.

 ## Process Questions

 ### 1. You are stuck with an error or some code that isn't working - what is your approach to solving it?